Ketan-vora/GitDemo/PITCHME.md

  - Create credentials in Github and login.
  - Create Repo directly in Git
 ---
+**second timeGit (creation of Repo):**
+ - Create credentials in Github and login.
+ - Create Repo directly in Git
+---
 **Git (steps)**
  - Open Git Bash and change the directory to the base location.
  - Create README.md file